nixos-bsd/nixbsd/README.md

 The `closureInfo` and `vmImageRunnerClosureInfo` outputs include metadata about the [build closure](https://zero-to-nix.com/concepts/closures), including a list of all packages.
 Keeping a copy of this around will prevent nix from garbage-collecting all of your builds.

-### Subtituter
+### Substitutor
-There is a substituter (binary cache) in the flake.
+There is a substitutor (binary cache) in the flake.
 If Artemis remembers, this should contain everything in `.#base.vmImageRunnerClosureInfo` and could save you a few hours.

-Note, however, that trusted substituters can maliciously modify outputs, so only use it if you trust Artemis.
+Note, however, that trusted substitutors can maliciously modify outputs, so only use it if you trust Artemis.

 ### Tips
 * Building `vmImageRunner` for a minimal configuration can take over 8 hours on a fast machine, so keeping around `vmImageRunnerClosureInfo` is highly recommended.
 Just `base.vmImageRunnerClosureInfo` takes over 30GiB though, so you may want to delete it if you're low on space.